Sufi literature

 The works of Nizami, Nava'i, Hafez, Sam'ani and Jami were more or less related to Sufism.
 The verse of such Sufi poets as Sanai (died c.
 1140), Attar (born c.
 1119), and Rumi (died 1273) protested against oppression with an emphasis on divine justice and criticized evil rulers, religious fanaticism and the greed and hypocrisy of the orthodox Muslim clergy.
 The poetic forms used by these writers were similar to the folk song, parable and fairy tale.
+Authors of Sufi folk literature particularly borrowed preexisting poetic forms, songs, and narrative structure to make Sufi ideas accessible to their audience.

+While Sufi literature is primarily associated with poetry, poetry itself is not a distinct genre of Sufi literature.
+Two major genres in Sufi literature are manuals, devotional texts intended to instruct the reader in either theology or practice, and teaching stories, which are intended to teach a specific mindset.

 History

-Sufi literature written in Persian flourished from the 12th to 15th centuries.
-Later major poets linked with the Sufi tradition included Hatef Esfahani (17th century), Bedil (18th century), and Ahmad NikTalab (20th century).
+Sufi literature, written in Persian, flourished from the 12th to 15th centuries.
+Later, major poets linked with the Sufi tradition included Hatef Esfahani (17th century), Bedil (18th century), and Ahmad NikTalab (20th century).
 However, Sufi literature for the longest time in history had been scattered in different languages and geographic regions.
 From the 19th and 20th centuries onwards, the historiography of Sufism, especially in the west, has been the meticulous collection of diverse sources and facts regarding the subject.
 As compared to, say, broadly speaking, English or German literature, Sufi literature has been controversial because of the origin of Sufism itself as a tradition.
 Some scholars argue Sufism is a tendency within Islam whereas others argue that Sufism, as in the way of thinking, predates Islam.
 Radical Islamic scholars of an older generation, some even in contemporary times, dismiss the Sufi tradition as something that is purely mystical and therefore deny Sufism's spiritual lineage to Islam.
 Their argument is Sufism comes in the way of recognising the true nature of Islam.
 Nevertheless, the process of accumulating data on Sufism by many European Orientalist scholars led to the birth of significant discourses within Sufi literature that dominated western thought on the subject for a long time.
 Even before the 19th century, as argued by Carl Ernst, some Orientalist scholars attempted to disassociate Sufi literature from Islam, based on positive and negative tendencies.
 In his work, Ernst challenges such interpretations and those made by the colonial Orientalists and native fundamentalists.